 Further Information about Skimmia Hedging

-A member of the Rutaceae family, skimmia hedge plants are closely related to the rue family, often characteristically producing flowers that split into four or five parts, with distinctive scents.
-While some species in the Rutaceae family produce citrus fruits, the skimmia ‘Rubella’ form stunning berries, often red in colour.
+A member of the Rutaceae family, skimmia hedge plants are closely related to the rue family, often characteristically producing flowers that split into four or five parts, richly scented and very welcome in Winter and Spring.

 Ideal for planting in a sandy or loam based soil, most varieties of skimmia prefer minimal exposure to direct sunlight.
 They can also tolerate chalky soils that are incorporated with decomposing organic matter.

 - Skimmia Rubella.
 The skimmia rubella hedge is particularly well known due to its characteristic growth of delicate bunches of small white or yellow-tinged flowers.
 The leaves of the plant themselves produce a mild aroma, with shiny red berries forming after the flowering season.
 With a skimmia rubella hedge, you can expect a plant that remains evergreen, with additional spots of colour depending on the changing of seasons.

 - Skimmia Kew Green.
 A versatile and handsome evergreen plant, the deep green foliage is perfectly complemented by the understated creamy flowers in late winter.